patcon/neompd/src/documents/posts/Neil_Taylor.html.md

 I raise my own chickens and manage my own memory

 ## What I Do
-I write world-class applications in languages you haven't heard of yet.
+I write world-class applications in languages you probably haven't heard of yet.
 My code is poetry, while yours is oh-noetry